-The City classifies the following financial assets at fair value through profit or loss: debt investments which do not qualify for measurement at either
+The City classifies the following financial assets at fair value through profit or loss:

-- equity investments which the City has not elected to recognise fair value gains and losses through other comprehensive income.
+- debt investments which do not qualify for measurement at either amortised cost or fair value through other comprehensive income. - equity investments which the City has not elected to recognise fair value gains and losses through other comprehensive income.